-Parelli bridles, bits and reins are specifically designed to offer you clear communication, a reliable feel, and the peace of mind that comes with knowing that your horse is comfortable, safe and totally in tune with you.
-They are easy to adjust and resistant to sweat, with beautiful brass fittings (and no screws).
-The Parelli Snaffle Bridle is an elegant but sturdy bridle for everyday use with matching rein leathers and chin strap.
+Parelli bridles and bits are designed to offer you clear communication, a reliable feel, and the peace of mind that comes with knowing that your horse is comfortable, safe, and totally in tune with you.

 I love the look of two-toned leather.
 There's something really stylish about it for me. - Pat Parelli

 - They are easy to adjust and resistant to sweat.